ansyblenetwork/sdg/_posts/2020-11-11-naming-notes-intervals.md

 Earlier, we discovered and named the [12 intervals]({{ "" | relative_url }}{% post_url 2020-11-03-just-intonation-and %}).
 Here we formalize the system:

+Intervals are one of the rare musical objects that are named based on notation, rather than intrinsic pitch.
+The number assigned to the interval is determined by the interval on the staff.
+Then,

+1. Intervals are major if they appear in the major scale.
-1. The fourth and fifth alone receive the "perfect" modifier, as they are the primary consonances.
+1. However, the fourth and fifth alone receive the "perfect" modifier, as they are the primary consonances.
-2. Other intervals are major if they come from the major scale.
-3. Next, if they are from the minor scale, they are minor.
+3. If none of the above, the interval is minor if they appear in the minor scale.
-4. Lastly, any perfect interval may have the augmented or diminished modifier, which means the interval is a half step larger or smaller, respectively.
+4. If still none of the above: Any perfect interval may have the augmented or diminished modifier, which means the interval is a half step larger or smaller, respectively.
 Major intervals may also receive the augmented modifier, while minor intervals may receive the diminished modifier.

 ### Triads

 There are four triads:

 1. Major: A major third and perfect fifth.
-2. Augmented: Raises the perfect fifth of a major triad by a half step.
+2. Augmented: Major but with augmented fifth.
 3. Minor: A minor third and perfect fifth.
-4. Diminished: Lowers the perfect fifth of a minor triad by a half step.
+4. Diminished: Minor but with diminished fifth.

 <div id="scale3"></div>
 <script>